-Only Rain Down the Drain!
-Catch basins are designed such that most litter and leaves get "caught" and do not enter the sewer system.
-When too much debris builds up, the catch basins become clogged and can flood streets and homes.
+Catch basins and storm drains are designed such that most litter and leaves get "caught" and do not enter the sewer system.
+When too much debris builds up, the catch basins can become clogged and can flood streets and homes.

 Catch basins are the semi-circular grids that you see at almost every street corner throughout the City.
-San Francisco has close to 23,000 catch basins.
-They are the main entryway for rainwater and street runoff into our combined sewer system.
+San Francisco has close to 25,000 catch basins.
+They are the main entryway for rainwater and street runoff into our combined sewer system, where stormwater combines with wastewater from homes and businesses in the same set of pipes, and is transported to the treatment plant for treatment.

 Storage/Transport Boxes: Massive Underground Storage Tanks Around the City